Gay Hamburg · City Guide

 Hotels in Hamburg are generally well-located and convenient to get around via public transportation or by walking.

 We recommend staying within the Old Town near Hauptbahnhof central station.
-Or if you prefer to be closer to the nighttime entertainment, Reeperbahn has a good choice of hotels.
+Or if you prefer to be closer to the nightlife, Reeperbahn has a good choice of hotels.

 For our list of recommended hotels, visit the Gay Hamburg Hotels page.